 Non Resident Indians (NRI’s) are not allowed to invest in Public Provident Fund.
 However, if someone opens a Public Provident Fund while he is a Resident of India but subsequently becomes a NRI, he shall be allowed to continue investing in his account.

 PPF Account can be opened on behalf of a minor either by father or mother, but both cannot open this type of account on behalf of a minor.
-Grand Parents cannot open PPF Account on behalf of a minor.
+Grand Parents cannot open public provident fund account on behalf of a minor.
 However, in case of death of both the parents, the grand parents can act as a guardian of the minor and open an account.

 Maximum and Minimum amount to be deposited in PPF each year

-As per the Public Provident Fund Scheme framed by the Govt of India, the maximum amount that can be deposited in a PPF Account every year is Rs.
-1,00,000 and the Minimum amount to be invested in this account every year is Rs.
-500. Every subscription shall be made in Cash/Crossed Cheque/Demand Draft/Pay Order/Online Transfer in favour of the Accounts Officer at the place at which that office is situated.
+Although a PPF Account can be opened with Rs.
+100, as per the Public Provident Fund Act, 1968 framed by the Govt of India, the Minimum amount to be invested in this account every year is Rs.
+500 and the Maximum amount that can be deposited in a PPF Account every year is Rs.
+1,00,000.
+Every subscription shall be made in Cash/Crossed Cheque/Demand Draft/Pay Order/Online Transfer in favour of the Accounts Officer at the place at which that office is situated.

 If a Public Provident Fund Account Holder does not deposit Rs.
 500 every year in his account, a penalty of Rs.
 50 each year would be levied along with the arrears of subscription of Rs.
 500 for each such year.